Courtney Walsh: International career

 In 1994, he was appointed captain of the West Indies for the tours of India and New Zealand after Richie Richardson was ordered to rest because of "acute fatigue syndrome".
 In 1995, he took 62 Test wickets at an average of 21.75 runs per wicket, a performance which he bettered in 2000 when he took 66 Test wickets at an average of 18.69, including 34 wickets in the Test series against England at an average of 12.82 runs per wicket.
 Coming close to the record for a West Indian bowler of 35 wickets in a Test series (set by Malcolm Marshall in 1988).
 In the 1990s, his partnership with Curtly Ambrose was one of the most feared bowling attacks in world cricket.

 During the first part of his career, Walsh served as the "stock" bowler in an attack featuring Marshall, Joel Garner and later Ambrose, but after the retirement of Marshall and Garner took the role as opening bowler.
 His action lacked the elegance of those bowlers, but its economy and his natural athleticism ensured he was accurate and durable, even over very long spells and he used his height (about 198 cm, or six-foot-six) to extract vicious bounce.
 Even as he lost pace in the later stage of his career he continued to take wickets at an undiminished rate; teams tended to defend against him and Ambrose and attack the weaker third and fourth bowlers.

 Walsh played his last ODI against New Zealand in 2000 and his last Test match against South Africa in his homeland, Jamaica, in 2001.

-Walsh is one of only five bowlers to have bowled over 5000 overs in Test cricket, the others being Muttiah Muralitharan of Sri Lanka, Shane Warne of Australia, Anil Kumble of India and James Anderson of England.
-These five, in addition to Glenn McGrath and Stuart Broad are also the only bowlers to have taken 500 or more Test wickets.
+Walsh is one of only seven bowlers to have bowled over 5000 overs in Test cricket, the others being Muttiah Muralitharan of Sri Lanka, Shane Warne and Nathan Lyon of Australia, Anil Kumble of India and James Anderson and Stuart Broad of England.
+He is also one of only seven bowlers to have taken 500 or more Test wickets.
 In ODIs, Walsh was not as successful although he will be remembered for his best performance, 5 wickets for just 1 run against Sri Lanka in 1986.
 In first-class cricket, he took 5 wickets in an innings more than 100 times and 10 wickets in a match 20 times.